 |10 to 18 pounds||3 to 3-1/2 hours||3-3/4 to 4-1/2 hours|

 |18 to 22 pounds||3-1/2 to 4 hours||4-1/2 to 5 hours|

 |22 to 24 pounds||4 to 4-1/2 hours||5 to 5-1/2 hours|

 |24 to 29 pounds||4-1/2 to 5 hours||5-1/2 to 6-1/4 hours|

 Making a turkey can be intimidating, but with a lot of practice and some Googling along the way, you got this!

-Since we are doing a brunch Friendsgiving, these quiche cups are easy, super versatile (you can make them with meat and a variety of veggies) and delicious!
+Since we are doing a brunch Friendsgiving, these quiche cups are easy, super versatile and delicious!

 - 1 sheet puff pastry but froze pastry puffs would work, make sure they are thawed (I liked using Crescent)

 - 2/3 cup milk (I used 2%, but whole milk works)